raufahmad292/KwansoReact/README.md

 ## Available Scripts

+First Install Node Version 18.16.0

-In the project directory, you can run:
+Then In the project directory, you can run:

+Run  `npm i --force`

+Then Run

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm run build`

 Developer notes on how you have structured your components and the thought